safabio/spinal_cord_paper/README.md

 # Spinal cord paper

-This repository contains the code to recreate the findings in our current publication " " xxx.
+This repository contains the code to recreate the results and figures of our current publication " " xxx.

 We calculate the tSNE embeddings with the FTF (Fast Fourier Transform) accerelated Interpolation-based t-SNE [FIt-SNE](https://github.com/KlugerLab/FIt-SNE) developed by the Kluger lab.
 Install it to a directory to your machine following their instruction.